Cadienvan/Cadienvan.github.io/src/pages/blog/en/my-first-10-years-as-a-software-developer.md

 And I couldn't agree more.
 The best code is the code you never wrote, the feature you never implemented, the library you never built.
 Ask yourself and the people around you if you really need that feature, if you really need that library, if you really need that code.
 Most of the time, the answer will be _no_.

 Does this mean you should stop writing code?
 Absolutely not.
 It means you should be more thoughtful about the code you write, the features you implement, and the libraries you build.
-It means you should focus on solving the problem at hand, not on writing the most performant, clean, and elegant code possible.
+It means you should focus on solving the problem at hand, not only on writing performant and clean code.
 It means you should be pragmatic, not dogmatic.

 ## 1. People over processes.